Eating Clean: What Does It Mean?

 Eat Clean | Pledge to Fitness

-That means avoiding processed foods and refined foods as much as you can to eat healthy.
-They usually have fiber and other nutrients removed, while other ingredients like sugar, salt and preservatives are often added.
-This, in turn, means buying very few foods that come in boxes, cans, or other types of packaging.
+This means avoiding processed and refined foods as much as possible.
+These foods often have fiber and key nutrients removed, while ingredients such as added sugar, excess salt, and preservatives are introduced.
+As a result, eating whole foods usually means choosing fewer products that come in boxes, cans, or other types of packaging.

-That means buying organic when you can and buying foods like whole fruits, vegetables and grains, that can be washed before you prepare them.
+Whenever possible, choose organic foods and select items like whole fruits, vegetables, and grains that can be washed before preparation.

-That means foods that are rich in vitamins, minerals, phytochemicals, fiber, protein, and healthy fats—key components of eating clean.
-That means all the usual suspects: more whole fruits and veggies, whole grain and high-fiber dishes, legumes, and the healthful fats found in nuts, avocados, and seafood.
+Nutrient-dense foods are rich in vitamins, minerals, phytochemicals, fiber, protein, and healthy fats—key components of eating clean.
+These include whole fruits and vegetables, whole grains, high-fiber foods, legumes, and the healthy fats found in nuts, avocados, and seafood.

-Get more protein from beans, lentils, split peas, nuts, and high-protein grains like quinoa, spelt, and oats.
-A diet that is high in plant protein and low in animal protein is more environmentally sustainable; it’s better for you and better for the planet.t
+Increase your intake of plant-based proteins such as beans, lentils, split peas, nuts, and high-protein grains like quinoa, spelt, and oats.
+A diet that emphasizes plant protein while moderating animal protein can be more environmentally sustainable—and it can also support long-term health.

 Excessive packaging, not only contributes to environmental pollution but, particularly plastics, may also expose foods to harmful chemicals.
 Clean eating goes beyond just choosing the right foods—it also involves being mindful of how those foods are packaged and stored.
 Opting for minimally packaged products ensures that you are reducing waste and avoiding unnecessary additives that could impact your health.

 By selecting natural, minimally processed foods like whole fruits, vegetables, and grains—often available without excess packaging—you can maintain a clean diet while reducing your ecological footprint.
-Clean eating is not just about what you eat, but how you source and handle your food.
+These choices are part of building long-term healthy habits that support sustainable weight loss and overall well-being.

 Take Control of Your Health Today